Brazil's Workers Party launches bid to return Lula to presidency

 "He is trying to sow confusion by spreading doubts about the voting machines, but deep down what he doesn't want is for the working people of this country to vote," Lula said on Wednesday.

-(Reporting by Eduardo Simoes in Sao Paulo, Lisandra Paraguassu in Brasilia, writing by Anthony Boadle; Editing by Aurora Ellis)
+(Reporting by Eduardo Simoes in Sao Paulo, Lisandra Paraguassu and Ricardo Brito in Brasilia, writing by Anthony Boadle; Editing by Aurora Ellis and Lisa Shumaker)

 ((anthony.boadle@thomsonreuters.com; +55 61 98204-1110 ; Reuters Messaging: https://twitter.com/anthonyboadle))